China offers fresh support for outbound investment

 In September, the Ministry of Commerce simplified rules to make it easier for domestic companies to invest overseas.

-China's outbound investment by non-financial firms hit $89.8 billion in the first 11 months of 2014, up l1.9 percent from a year earlier.
+China's outbound investment by non-financial firms hit $89.8 billion (58 billion pounds) in the first 11 months of 2014, up l1.9 percent from a year earlier.
 China drew $106.2 billion in foreign direct investment (FDI) in the first 11 months.

 At the meeting, the cabinet also pledged to "revitalise" fiscal funds to support the slowing economy.
 It aimed to channel some leftover money into public facilities and infrastructure projects, the cabinet said.